Fujifilm X70 vs Panasonic TZ100

 Body comparison: Fujifilm X70 vs Panasonic TZ100

 An illustration of the physical size and weight of the Fujifilm X70 and the Panasonic TZ100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X70 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 and the Panasonic TZ100 are of equal size.
 However, the TZ100 is markedly lighter (8 percent) than the X70.
 In this context, it is worth noting that neither the X70 nor the TZ100 are weather-sealed.

 Concerning battery life, the X70 gets 330 shots out of its NP-95 battery, while the TZ100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.